-If you have any questions or require support at any time, please do no hesitate to reach out to us.
-You can contact our Employment Services Manager, Carter Hammett, at: email@example.com or (416) 964 9095 x 212.
+If you have any questions or require support at any time, please do not hesitate to reach out to us.
+Please complete an intake form, and we will get back to you as soon as possible.

 Sign up for the Employment ENewsletter to stay keep up to date with the latest workshops, support groups and epilepsy news.

 Check out our Events Calendar to join our upcoming Employment Services Workshops!

 Are you an employer seeking to partner with Epilepsy Toronto?
 Visit our Epilepsy Services for Employers page.

 - Job search workshops and support groups